containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-29-getting-started-with-node-js-what-is-nodejs.js/index.md

 **Real-time applications:** If you are building chat apps or applications that involved intensive I/O operations, Node.js is the best option to build scalable and extensible software that performs real-time tasks.
 It includes payment processing apps, data streaming and networking apps, and the internet of things.

 **REST APIs:** This JavaScript runtime environment is not only used to develop web servers but also used to develop RESTful APIs.
-At the current point in time, there is a huge number of APIs that developers have developed using this software.
+At the current point in time, there is a huge number of APIs that developers have developed using this software infrastructure.

 Likewise, there are many other applications that you may explore yourself.

 ## Conclusion

 This brings us to the end of this JavaScript tutorial.
 We have explored **what is Node.js** and its working mechanism.
-In addition, there is a demonstration of Event Loop being covered.
+In addition, there is a demonstration of Event Loop which is also being covered.
 This guide will help you if you are keen to learn this open-source JavaScript runtime environment.

 ## Connect with us